apache/apisix/docs/en/latest/plugins/body-transformer.md

   }'
 ```

-Send a POST request to the route with an encoded body:
+Send a POST request to the Route with an encoded body:

 ```shell
 curl "http://127.0.0.1:9080/anything" -X POST \